patevs/website-downloader/README.md

 # Website Downloader

-> Simple `NodeJS` script with the purpose of downloading a websites source code for offline browsingS.
+> Simple `NodeJS` script with the purpose of downloading a website's source code for offline browsing.

 ---